Simple, Compound and Complex Sentences Worksheets

 Compound sentences are a little longer than simple sentences, but they're no hard nuts to crack.
 Here, children combine two simple sentences using "and", and make compound sentences.

 A simple sentence doesn't necessarily be a short one.
-Enjoy the party as the young champions separate simple sentences from compound sentences.
+Enjoy the party as the 3rd grade and 4th grade kids separate simple sentences from compound sentences.
 Their insight helps them land safe ashore!

 Coordinating conjunctions are pivotal to framing compound sentences from two simple sentences.
-In this exercise, children piece together two simple sentences and frame compound sentences.
+In this printable exercise, Children of grade 4 and grade 5 piece together two simple sentences and frame compound sentences.

 Hone your skills in converting two simple sentences into a single compound sentence using an appropriate coordinating conjunction with this compound sentences worksheet.